-Under the Ares Agreement, in consideration for the license, we issued shares of our Series C redeemable convertible preferred stock to Ares at the time of the initial closing of our Series C redeemable convertible preferred stock financing, which automatically converted into 1,913,501 shares of our common stock upon the closing of our IPO.
-As additional consideration for the license, we paid Ares \$25.0 million upon delivery and initiation of the transfer of specified information and materials and we are required to pay Ares aggregate milestone payments of up to \$176.5 million upon the achievement of specified BLA filing or regulatory approval and aggregate milestone payments of up to \$515.0 million upon the achievement of specified commercial milestones.
+Under the Ares Agreement, in consideration for the license, we issued shares of our Series C redeemable convertible preferred stock to Ares at the time of the initial closing of our Series C redeemable convertible preferred stock financing, which converted into

+1,913,501 shares of our common stock in May 2021.
+As additional consideration for the license, we paid Ares \$25.0 million upon delivery and initiation of the transfer of specified information and materials and we are required to pay Ares aggregate milestone payments of up to \$176.5 million upon the achievement of specified BLA filing or regulatory approval, beginning with \$15.0 million upon the first filing of an approval application and \$20.0 million upon regulatory approval in the U.S., and aggregate milestone payments of up to \$515.0 million upon the achievement of specified commercial milestones, beginning with \$15.0 million if worldwide aggregate annual net sales reach \$250 million and \$50.0 million if worldwide aggregate annual net sales reach \$500 million.
 Commencing on the first commercial sale of licensed products, we are obligated to pay tiered royalties of low double-digit to mid-teen percentages on annual net sales of the products covered by the license.
 In the event we sublicense our rights under the Ares Agreement, we are obligated to pay Ares a percentage ranging from the mid-single-digit to the low double-digits of specified sublicensing income received.

-Under the Amphyx Agreement, we made an upfront initial payment of \$5.0 million.
-We are also obligated to make certain milestone payments to Amphyx in an aggregate amount of up to \$7.0 million based on the achievement of certain regulatory milestones.
-Further, we are required to pay Amphyx low single digit percentage royalties on net sales of MAU868 on a country-by-country and product-by-product basis.
+Under the Amplyx Agreement, we made an upfront initial payment of \$5.0 million.
+We are also obligated to make certain milestone payments to Amplyx in an aggregate amount of up to \$7.0 million based on the achievement of certain regulatory milestones.
+Further, we are required to pay Amplyx low single digit percentage royalties on net sales of MAU868 on a country-by-country and product-by-product basis.
 In addition, pursuant to the Novartis Agreement, we are obligated to make certain milestone payments to Novartis in an aggregate amount of up to \$62.0 million based on the achievement of certain clinical development, regulatory and sales milestones.
 Further, we are required to pay Novartis mid-to high-single digit percentage royalties based on net sales of MAU868 on a country-by-country and product-by-product basis.
 If milestone or other non-royalty obligations become due, we may not have sufficient funds available to meet our obligations, which will adversely affect our business operations and financial condition.